MatthewLane412/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 ##### Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horsepower, maintenance cost, or safety rating.

 ### What metric or metrics are you going to test?
+ - City or highway fuel efficiency
+ - Cost
+ - Cylinders
+ - Hybrids

 ### What is the null hypothesis or alternative hypothesis?
+ - The Mechacar has better fuel efficiency and cost less
+ - The Mechacar has better fuel efficiency with the same amount of cylinders
+ - The Mechacar hybrids are more efficiency.

 ### What statistical test would you use to test the hypothesis?
 And why?
+- I would use a 2 sample t-test to compare the competition

 ### What data is needed to run the statistical test?
+ - Total cost of the base model cars
+ - Fuel efficiency
+ - Total cylinders per car
+ - Type of car (e.g. Hybrid, Non-Hybrid)